hudora/huTools/doc/development.markdown

    `defaults write com.macromates.textmate OakWrapColumns '( 40, 72, 78, 109 )'` to make wraping
    more comfortable.
  * Follow [PEP 8][pep8].
-   Use [pep8.py][pep8py] `--ignore=E501,W291 --repeat` to verify compliance.
+   Use [pep8.py][pep8py] `--max-line-length=110 --repeat` to verify compliance.
  * Follow [PEP 257][pep257] for docstrings
  * No tabs.
 Not anywhere (except in Makefiles).
 Always indent with 4 spaces.
  * use [pyflakes][pyflakes].
  * Use [pylint][pylint].
 Aim for a score of at least 8.
 The higher the better.
 If you score is below 8 be prepared to present a good reason for it.
- * Classes/Variables which reference Objects specific to our ERP/our Industry/german trade
-   should be in german as technical terms.
+ * Classes/Variables which reference Objects specific to our ERP/our Industry/german trade should be in german as technical terms.
 Generic Objects should be named in english: "Lieferscheinnummer", "Kundenauftragsnumer", "Rechnung" but "TransportEndpoint" and "DataStore".
 This line is very blurry.
-   Comments in the code should be in english.
 See the "Protokolle" at SoftwareEntwicklung for further guidelines on naming.
  * Variable Names should not be abbreviated.
 The only exceptions are "nummer" -> "nr" and "kommissionier" -> "kommi".
- * Code should be targeted at Python 2.5 on FreeBSD / Ubuntu Linux
+ * Code should be targeted at Python 2.7 on FreeBSD / Ubuntu Linux or Google AppEngine
  * Functions should be no longer than a screen.
  * Helper functions should appear below their parent functions.
  * `__underscore_methods__()` and inner classes should always be defined first within a class.
  * Let [the Zen of Python][zen] guide you and avoid [Anti-Idioms][donts].
  * [Fail Fast][failfast] and [crash early][crashearly]!
  * Make your stuff [Idempotent][idempotent].
- * Alvais provide audit logs.
+ * Alwais provide audit logs.
  * avoid float values where possible.
 They [probably don't work as you think they work][floats].
 Store Cent instead of Euro, Millimeters instead of Centimeters and so on.
  * Provide a `Makefile` with `dependencies`, `test` and `check` (pylint/pyflakes/pep8) targets.
  * Write doctests.
 Write unittests.
-Aim for a [test coverage][coverage] of at least 80% for all non networked code.
+Aim for a [test coverage][coverage] of at least 80% for all non-networked code.
 The higher the better.

 [pep8]: http://www.python.org/dev/peps/pep-0008/
 [pep8py]: https://github.com/jcrocholl/pep8